24 Hour Revenge Therapy: Album promotion and further backlash

-24 Hour Revenge Therapy was quickly overshadowed by the popularity of Dookie (1994) by Green Day and Smash (1994) by the Offspring, both of which pushed pop-punk and punk rock into the mainstream.
-In the aftermath of this, Jawbreaker started playing 500-capacity venues; they embarked on a seven-week US tour from March 1994.
-Backlash continued to grow from readers of the punk zine Maximum Rocknroll and people in the East Bay region of San Francisco.
-The band were still being lambasted for touring with Nirvana, as well as for dropping the Unfun songs from their live repertoire and the change of voice from Schwarzenbach after his surgery.
+24 Hour Revenge Therapy was quickly overshadowed by the popularity of Dookie (1994) by Green Day and Smash (1994) by the Offspring, both of which pushed pop-punk and punk rock into the mainstream, while the prevalence of grunge was receding.
+In the aftermath of this, Jawbreaker started playing 500-capacity venues; they embarked on a seven-week US tour from March 1994, titled the Come Get Some tour.
+Backlash continued to grow from readers of Maximum Rocknroll and people in the East Bay.
+The band was still being lambasted for touring with Nirvana, as well as for dropping the Unfun songs from their live repertoire and the change of voice from Schwarzenbach after his surgery.
 It reached a point where, during one show, a member of the crowd frequently tried to spit in Schwarzenbach's mouth.
 The June 1994 issue of Maximum Rocknroll was devoted to independent and major labels; Weasel spent part of his column in the zine defending the band.
 Jawbreaker went on a short, ten-day tour on the US West Coast with Jawbox.
 They closed out the year with a tour of Europe in November 1994.

-In October 2014, Pfahler's label Blackball Records issued 24 Hour Revenge Therapy.
-It featured alternative takes of "The Boat Dreams from the Hill", "Boxcar", "Do You Still Hate Me?" and "Jinx Removing", alongside two outtakes, "First Step" and "Friends Back East".
-The latter two were previously included on the band's first compilation album Etc. (2002).
-The alternative takes of "Boxcar" and "Do You Still Hate Me?" were made available for streaming through the band's website in the lead up to the reissue.
-In addition to this, footage of Mission District from 1992 was compiled into a music video for "Boxcar", directed by Pfahler.
-Blackball Records has since re-pressed it on vinyl in 2015, 2017, 2021 and 2022.
+In October 2014, Pfahler's label, Blackball Records, issued 24 Hour Revenge Therapy.
+It featured alternative takes of "The Boat Dreams from the Hill", "Boxcar", "Do You Still Hate Me?", and "Jinx Removing", alongside two outtakes, "First Step" and "Friends Back East".
+The latter two were previously included on the band's first compilation album, Etc. (2002).
+The alternative takes of "Boxcar" and "Do You Still Hate Me?" were made available for streaming through the band's website in the lead-up to the reissue.
+In addition to this, footage of the Mission District from 1992 was compiled into a music video for "Boxcar", directed by Pfahler.
+Blackball Records has since re-pressed it on vinyl in 2015, 2017, 2021, 2022, and 2023.